How Long Does an Executor Have to Settle an Estate in Alberta?

 This action asks the court to force the sale of the home.
 The process is expensive, and can cut into your profits.
 It can also damage your relationship with your siblings.
 In general it’s usually better to come to a mutually agreeable arrangement if you can.
 Consider who needs the property the most, who is most able to meet financial obligations on the property, and get your attorney to draw up a fair agreement.

-What kinds of taxes will you have to pay when you inherit property in Canada?
+What kinds of taxes will you have to pay when you inherit property in Alberta?